In this guide

 - The relatives of each member

-- The business partners of each member
+- The partners and/or business partners of each member

 - Any company the member or their associates control or influence